mikealmacera/mikealmacera.github.io/_pages/about.md

 ---
 permalink: /
-title: "Gradescent"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-My name is Gradescent (I go by Gradescence in some platforms).
+My name is Mikeal (\[mikʰeɪɑːl\]).
 I study mathematics, computer science, and linguistics.
 I am currently interested in how predictions from a modern language model relate to EEG responses during language comprehension.
+I also have intersts in various graph theory applications.
+I am pursuing a dual degree in Mathematics and the new Computational Linguistics program in the University of Nevada-Reno.

 Current Whereabouts
 ======